gkeais/435_exercises/.ipynb_checkpoints/vcf_tutorial-checkpoint.md

 Integrative Genomics Viewer (IGV) is a free desktop application for exploring next-generation sequencing data, including VCF files.

-Follow this [link](https://software.broadinstitute.org/software/igv/download) to the IGV downloads page, where you will see the following:
+Follow this link to the IGV downloads page: <a href="https://software.broadinstitute.org/software/igv/download" target="_blank">https://software.broadinstitute.org/software/igv/download</a>

+There you will see the following download options:

 <img src="vcf_tutorial_images/IGV_download_screenshot.png" alt="drawing" width="300"/>